Are your toddler's tresses permanently in a tangle? Unsure whether using conditioner for kids will help?

 If your teen highlights or Balayages their hair they might find that, over time, their hair becomes vulnerable to dryness.
 To defeat dry hair encourage them to apply our Quinoa & Artichoke Conditioner.

-Free from drying alcohol and silicone, and packed with plant extracts, it softens and strengthens the hair and, because it contains a unique colour-lock system, regularly conditioning the hair could also help prevent hair colour from fading.
+Made with protein rich Quinoa, it softens and strengthens the hair and, because it contains a unique colour-lock system, regularly conditioning the hair could also help prevent hair colour from fading.